 Capsaicin can be found in other foods, but it is usually only in smaller amounts.
 Cinnamon contains a much lower amount of capsaicin and it is not ranked on the Scoville scale but there is also some capsaicin found in cinnamon oil.
 Other foods that contain capsaicin are ginger root, paprika and miniscule amounts found in oregano, cilantro, turmeric.

 While not a direct health benefit, when eating hot sauce your brain releases endorphins and dopamine creating a euphoria similar to a runners high.
 I’ve have done plenty of running and have tapped into other methods of releasing dopamine, but I don’t know if I really have that same reaction from hot sauce.

-- Low Calories.
 Hot sauces are very low in calories and many varieties may not have any calories at all.
+Read further on the calories that many top brands of hot sauce have.
 Obviously reading the labels of products will give you the calories of each brand before you consume it.
 Due to the minimal amount of hot sauce I consume the calorie count is very low.
 Compared to many other condiment hot sauces tend to have the lowest calories.
 Homemade hot sauces as well as artisan sauces may have more calories depending on what they are made with.